 Frequently Asked Questions

 Admission to the nursing program is competitive.
-Students must have completed, or be in the process of completing, all prerequisite courses and must have a minimum cumulative GPA of 2.8 and a minimum prerequisite GPA of 2.8 with a required “C” or higher in all prerequisite courses.
+Students must have completed all prerequisite courses and must have a minimum cumulative GPA of 2.8 and a minimum prerequisite GPA of 2.8 with a required “C” or higher in all prerequisite courses.
 Meeting these requirements does not guarantee admission into the program.
-Forty-eight (48) students are admitted each spring semester (January).
+Forty-eight (48) students are admitted each fall semester (August).
 The number and quality of the applicants determine competitiveness of the applicant pool.

 All students apply for admission into the nursing program between February 1 and June 24 (5 p.m.) each year.
 Applications are available to download online during that time, and no late applications will be considered.